-The catch is not time zone specific and is applicable to the airline’s hub.
-If you take Peter’s advice and I have a few times, you could save some $$ through some extra effort on the phone versus online.
-Below is an updated list of the best times to book flights and the numbers to all for the U.S. airlines based off the original list from Mr. Greenberg’s blog.
+The catch is that it is not time zone specific and is applicable to the airline’s hub.
+If you take Peter’s advice and I have a few times, you could save some $$ through this extra effort on the phone versus online.
+Below is an updated list of the best times to book flights and the numbers to all of the U.S. airlines based off the original list from Mr. Greenberg’s blog.

 Eastern Standard Time

 - Frontier Airlines / 1-800-432-1359

 Pacific Time Zone